csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 ### rule sets

 *Rule sets commonly look like a series of independent if-then rules.
 Unlike trees / lists, these rules can be overlapping and might not cover the whole space.
-Final predictions can be made via majority vote, using most accurate rule, or averaging predictions.*
+Final predictions can be made via majority vote, using most accurate rule, or averaging predictions.
+Sometimes also called rule ensembles.*

-- popular way to learn rule sets
+- popular ways to learn rule sets
-  - [A Simple, Fast, and Effective Rule Learner](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.33.1184&rep=rep1&type=pdf) (cohen, & singer, 1999) - SLIPPER - repeatedly boosting a simple, greedy rule-builder
+  - SLIPPER: [A Simple, Fast, and Effective Rule Learner](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.33.1184&rep=rep1&type=pdf) (cohen, & singer, 1999) - repeatedly boosting a simple, greedy rule-builder
   - [Lightweight Rule Induction](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.34.4619) (weiss & indurkhya, 2000) - specify number + size of rules and classify via majority vote
   - [Maximum Likelihood Rule Ensembles](https://dl.acm.org/doi/pdf/10.1145/1390156.1390185?casa_token=Lj3Ypp6bLzoAAAAA:t4p9YRPHEXJEL723ygEW5BJ9qft8EeU5934vPJFf1GrF1GWm1kctIePQGeaRiKHJa6ybpqtTqGg1Ig) (Dembczyński et al. 2008) - MLRules - rule is base estimator in ensemble - build by greedily maximizing log-likelihood
+- [rulefit](https://projecteuclid.org/euclid.aoas/1223908046) (friedman & popescu, 2008) - extract rules from many decision trees, then fit sparse linear model on them
+  - [A statistical approach to rule learning](https://dl.acm.org/doi/abs/10.1145/1143844.1143943?casa_token=74Cp4L015WQAAAAA:V8gYM4NMkiqRTmuGxtsnnTVZFaXl-eSzmLWFt78aVfoukuuZ-Y4-H-p3e-bF7EhA23uxKJ_oqLNq) (ruckert & kramer, 2006) - unsupervised objective to mine rules with large maring and low variance before fitting linear model
+  - [Generalized Linear Rule Models](http://proceedings.mlr.press/v97/wei19a.html) (wei et al. 2019) - use column generation (CG) to intelligently search space of rules
+    - re-fit GLM as rules are generated, reweighting + discarding
+      - with large number of columns, can be intractable even to enumerate rules - CG avoids this by fitting a subset and using it to construct most promising next column
+    - also propose a non-CG algorithm using only 1st-degree rules
+    - note: from every pair of complementary singleton rules (e.g., $X_j \leq1$, $X_j > 1$), they remove one member as otherwise the pair together is collinear
 - more recent global versions of learning rule sets
   - [interpretable decision set](https://dl.acm.org/citation.cfm?id=2939874) (lakkaraju et al. 2016) - set of if then rules
     - short, accurate, and non-overlapping rules that cover the whole feature space and pay attention to small but important classes